‘It was planned’: Two women slain on Sydney street

 Police have vowed to solve the double murder, after the women, aged 36 and 48, were killed when a hail of bullets was fired at their vehicle in Panania on Saturday night.

-“This is an appalling attack on two women, who lost their lives in a planned murder and assassination really, that’s happened in a public street in Sydney,” Homicide Squad Commander, Detective Superintendent Danny Doherty told media on Sunday.
+“This is an appalling attack on two women, who lost their lives in a planned murder and assassination really, that’s happened in a public street in Sydney,” homicide squad commander Detective Superintendent Danny Doherty said on Sunday.

 “It’s not acceptable by any standards.
 It’s unprecedented, really, and we’re determined to get the answers for the family.”